unikent/programmes-plant/readme.md

 ## Development

-First obtain Laravel as a submodule by running `git submodule init` and `git submodule update`.
+First obtain Laravel as a submodule by running `git submodule init`.

 Then you need to setup the application by editing all the sample files in `config/` and moving them to `config/local/` filling in as appropriate.